Couple walking hand in hand near a waterfall surrounded by forest.

 The hike to the falls is an easy one-kilometre trip on wide, flat terrain on crushed gravel and exposed bedrock.
 There’s an option to extend the hike beyond the falls via the two-kilometre forest loop on the way back—be sure to listen for the songs of some of Sudbury’s resident birds.
 Visit this site in September when the leaves change colour, transforming the scene into a real-life painting.

-Stop at the falls as part of a longer road trip or a short day trip from downtown Sudbury.
-While in the area:
+Stop at the falls as part of a road trip or a day trip from downtown Sudbury.

 Duchesnay Falls, North Bay

-Located just east of downtown North Bay, Duchesnay Falls is a popular attraction known for its cascading waterfalls and scenic beauty.
-The falls are part of a picturesque trail system that winds through lush hardwood forests with viewpoints of the rushing waters and surrounding landscape.
+Located just east of downtown North Bay, Duchesnay Falls is a scenic, multi-tiered cascading waterfalls.
+The falls are part of a picturesque trail system that winds through lush hardwood forests with viewpoints of the rushing waters and the surrounding landscape.

 Access the Education Centre Trails from the parking lot on Highway 17 or behind Nipissing University.
 The trails follow both sides of the river.
 Enjoy a short walk to the falls and a steeper climb up to Lake Nipissing Lookout.